Sternzeit Stories

 When we checked out Sternzeit Design's production, we were instantly won over by the armchairs' shape: simple, clean, and super distinctive all at once.
 This clear design was exactly what we'd been searching for – something timeless that isn't loud, but definitely present.
 Something special.

 We hadn't finalized the fabric choice at that point.
 Originally, we had more subdued options in mind.
-It wasn't until our room design was finalized that things changed.
+It wasn't until our room design was finalized that that changed.

-With its clean lines, concrete-look finishes, white metal and oak shelves—and especially with our colorful packaging—it became clear that the sales floor needed a deliberate contrast.
+With its clean lines, concrete-look finishes, white metal and oak shelves—and above all, our colorful packaging—it became clear that the sales floor needed a deliberate contrast.

 Photo: The Old Pub Eleven